archivd/interview-prep/resources/markdowns/ruby_on_rails.md

   <summary>Q62.
 What do you mean by schema versioning in Rails?
 When does it change?</summary>

 ----
 In Rails, **schema versioning** is the practice of managing the state of the database schema over time through migrations.
-Each migration file contains a timestamp in its filename, which serves as its “version.”
+Each migration file contains a timestamp in its filename, which serves as its "version."

 For example: `20250827120000_add_users_table.rb`.